Terms and Conditions

 TPEG (Texas Public Education Grant) - State Grant

 *All awards will be applied to students’ account prior to the first class day.
+The Texas Educational Opportunity Grant will not be applied until after September 1 for the Fall semester.
 Additionally, all institutional charges due to Howard College/SWCID will be deducted before remaining aid balances are refunded.

 Students Convicted of Possession or Sale of Drugs